Despite vs In Spite Of | Difference & Examples

 Joshua lost the race, in spite of being the fastest runner on the track.

-Joshua lost the race, regardless of being the fastest runner on the track.
+Joshua lost the race, even though he is the fastest runner on the track.

 These terms show contrast or some sort of relationship between an independent clause (a clause that can stand on its own as a complete sentence) and a dependent clause (a clause that cannot stand alone as a complete sentence).